 White flashing three times HYPROP detected by the computer via HYPROP USB adapter.
 White constant HYPROP detected by LABROS SoilView software after using the option Show devices, and is ready to be configured for measurement.
 White flashing HYPROP is ready for measurement.
 Blue pulsing Measurement is in progress.
-Blue pulsing with higher frequency Measurement is finished.
+Blue constant Measurement is finished.
 Red permanent Firmware is being updated